-This seven-volume set if based on the adaawx of the Tsimshian.
-Much of the content is a written description of oral stories or narratives.
-The following are the 7 books in the series:
+This seven-volume set of diverse materials has been published with the permission of Johnson Gordon on behalf of his mother, Dorothy Brown and with the permission of Wilfred Jackson on behalf of Ganhada of Gitkxaała.
+Much of the content is a written transcription of oral retelling.
+The following are the 7 volumes in this series: